amanmprojects/fitgirl-repacks-batch-downloader/README.md

 ## Important Note

 This tool is for educational purposes only.
 Users should consider bandwidth limitations and website terms of service.
-Whether to use this tool is up to individual discretion and responsibility.
+Whether to use this tool as well as [Fitgirl Repacks](https://fitgirl-repacks.site) is up to individual discretion and responsibility.

 ## License